Will Benson

 William Buchanan Benson (born June 16, 1998) is an American professional baseball outfielder for the Cincinnati Reds of Major League Baseball (MLB).
 He has previously played in MLB for the Cleveland Guardians.
+Benson was selected by the Cleveland Indians in the first round of the 2016 MLB draft and made his MLB debut in 2022.

 Career

 Cleveland Indians / Guardians

-Benson was drafted by the Cleveland Indians in the first round of the 2016 Major League Baseball draft out of The Westminster Schools in Atlanta, Georgia.
-He was committed to play college baseball for the Duke Blue Devils, but instead chose to sign with the Indians.
+The Cleveland Indians selected Benson in the first round, with the 14th overall selection, of the 2016 Major League Baseball draft out of The Westminster Schools in Atlanta, Georgia.
+He was committed to attend Duke University to play college baseball for the Duke Blue Devils, but instead signed with the Indians for a $2.5 million signing bonus.
+Benson also played for the national under-18 team that won the 2015 U-18 Baseball World Cup.

-Benson made his professional debut with the Rookie-level Arizona League Indians where he posted a .209 batting average with six home runs and 27 runs batted in during 44 games.
-In 2017, he played for the Mahoning Valley Scrappers of the Class A Short Season New York–Penn League where he batted .238 with ten home runs and 36 runs batted in during 56 games, and in 2018, he played with the Lake County Captains of the Class A South Atlantic League, hitting .180 with 22 home runs and 58 runs batted in during 123 games.
+Benson made his professional debut in 2016 with the Rookie-level Arizona League Indians where he posted a .209 batting average with six home runs and 27 runs batted in during 44 games.
+In 2017, he played for the Mahoning Valley Scrappers of the Low-A New York–Penn League where he batted .238 with ten home runs and 36 runs batted in during 56 games, and in 2018, he played with the Lake County Captains of the Single-A South Atlantic League, hitting .180 with 22 home runs and 58 runs batted in during 123 games.
 He returned to Lake County to begin 2019.
 On April 18, 2019, he hit four home runs in one game.
-Benson was promoted to the Lynchburg Hillcats of the Class A-Advanced Carolina League in June after hitting .272 with 18 home runs and 55 runs batted in during 62 games with Lake County.
+Benson was promoted to the Lynchburg Hillcats of the High-A Carolina League in June after hitting .272 with 18 home runs and 55 runs batted in during 62 games with Lake County.
 Over 61 games in Lynchburg, he batted .189 with four home runs and 23 runs batted in.
+Following his poor performance, he considered quitting baseball.

 In July 2020, Benson signed on to play for Team Texas of the Constellation Energy League (a makeshift four-team independent league created as a result of the COVID-19 pandemic) for the 2020 season.

-To begin the 2021 season, he was assigned to the Akron RubberDucks of the Double-A Northeast.
+He batted .143 in 24 games.
+He began the 2021 season with the Akron RubberDucks of the Double-A Northeast, moving up to the Triple-A Columbus Clippers in August.

-The Guardians selected Benson's contract on August 1, 2022.
+In 2022, Benson batted .279 in 89 games in Triple-A. The Guardians selected Benson's contract on August 1.
+On August 10, Benson collected his first career hit, an RBI single off of Drew Hutchison of the Detroit Tigers.
+He batted .182 and struck out 19 times in 61 plate appearances.